microsoft/react-native-windows-samples/docs/getting-started.md

 - Without Using Visual Studio

-  In your React Native Windows project directory, run:
+  In your React Native Windows project directory, run the [run-windows command](run-windows-cli.md):

   ```bat
   npx react-native run-windows
   ```

-  For information on the options that `react-native run-windows` takes, see [React Native Windows CLI (run-windows)](run-windows-cli.md).

-  A new Command Prompt window will open with the React packager as well as a `react-native-windows` app.
+  A new Command Prompt window will open with the React packager as well as your React Native for Windows app.
 This step may take a while during first run since it involves building the entire project and all dependencies.
 You can now start developing! :tada:

 - Using Visual Studio

-  - From the root of the project directory, run the [React Native Windows CLI (autolink-windows)](autolink-windows-cli.md) command which will automatically link your app's dependencies:
+  - From the root of the project directory, run the [autolink-windows command](autolink-windows-cli.md), which will automatically link your app's dependencies:
     ```bat
     npx react-native autolink-windows
     ```